rskottap/imfind/FINDME.md

 3. Finds the most similar images based on similarity between the user description and the generated image description embeddings (nothing fancy, just your simple dot products).

 ⚠️ If no gpu is available, by default uses the BLIP image captioning model which is much smaller in size and has fast inference times even on cpu.
-**If gpu is available and LLaVa-v1.5 model can be loaded and run, only then uses the LLava model.
+**If gpu is available and LLaVa-v1.5 model can be loaded and run, only then uses the LLava model**.
 Else, uses BLIP on gpu.
-LLaVa on cpu is too slow.**
+LLaVa on cpu is too slow. **Set environment variable `IMFIND_USE_LLAVA="False"` to disable llava use and set to "True" to re-enable.**
 EasyOCR is tried in both cases.

 Try `ls ~/.cache/mmry/image_and_text_to_text/blobs | wc -l` to see how many images are cached for the big llava model.
 See in cache `image_to_text` for blip model.